sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-intro2-login-profilesettings/data-warehouse-cloud-intro2-login-profilesettings.md

 -	**Appearance** – The SAP standard theme that is used for the visual appearance of SAP Datasphere.

+-   **Home Screen** – You manage the cards and tools that are displayed on the home screen.

 -	**Language & Region** – You can find language settings, formatting settings and the setting for the currency here.

 -	**UI Settings** – The UI Settings tab shows the way names are shown in SAP Datasphere, namely the business name or technical name.

+-   **Privacy** – Allows for the ability to remember recent searches and opened objects.

--	**Schedule Consent Settings** – Here you can set your decision on authorizing the central scheduling component to run data integration tasks.
+-	**Authorized Consent Settings** – Here you can set your decision on authorizing the central scheduling component to run data integration tasks.